 It got me thinking… Why don’t we eat tomato leaves?

-Popular culture has taught us that tomato leaves are part of the “deadly nightshade” family and thus, they must be toxic.
+Popular culture has taught us that tomato leaves are part of the “deadly nightshade” family and thus, they must be poisonous.
 But I bet that more than a few people, if asked, would have no idea what that even means.
 It’s just what’s known.
 No questions asked—but we need to ask.

-What is a nightshade, why are the leaves toxic but not the fruit, and why don’t we see bunches of leaves in the supermarket if they aren’t toxic?
+What is a nightshade, why are the leaves poisonous but not the fruit, and why don’t we see bunches of leaves in the supermarket if they aren’t poisonous?

 Let’s take a look at all the myths surrounding the Solanaceae family and explore the science that says otherwise.

 - Myth #2: Tomato leaves contain toxic compounds called alkaloids.